 An Introduction to Clear Watery Discharge

 Vaginal discharge, at times is a normal thing and a way for your vagina to keep itself clean and free from infection.
 It’s normal for it to begin six months to a year before getting your first period and continue on until menopause.

 It’s not normal if it’s an unusual colour (not white, clear, or yellow), smells bad, is clumpy, or accompanied by pain, itching or burning.
 “Normal” discharge looks like egg whites, water or milk and has a mild odor to it.

 What about clear, watery vaginal discharge?
-Keep on reading to find out the most common causes of clear discharge, as well as when to see a doctor or other health care provider and finally, how to manage it well.
+Keep on reading to find out the most common causes of clear discharge, as well as when to see a doctor or other health care provider and finally, advice for how to manage it well.

 Clear Watery Discharge Causes

 There are a number of reasons why you might be having clear, watery vaginal discharge.
 Some of the most common ones to be aware of include the following:

 - Sexual arousal